Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 Support of Unicode characters
 -----------------------------
 Some fonts do not support foreign characters.
-Thus, to support specific language you may need to add some specific font that supports the language.
+Thus, to support a specific language you may need to add some specific font that supports the language.

 it is possible to generate PDFs with foreign languages, or languages that contain special characters such as £.
 Convert HTML to PDF supports most of what is supported by UTF-8.
-However you need to add the following line in the HTML head element
+However, you need to add the following line in the HTML head element

 .. code-block::